puppetlabs-toy-chest/puppetlabs-azure/README.md

 Values have the following effects:

 * 'present': Ensure that the virtual network exists in Azure.
 If the virtual network doesn't yet exist, a new one is created.
-* 'absent': Ensures that the virtual network doesn't exist on Azure
+* 'absent': Ensures that the virtual network doesn't exist on Azure.

 Default: 'present'.